mulberrysymbols/mulberry-symbols/docs/README.md

 - Designed by graphic artists, reviewed by community and coloured by SLTs overseeing volunteers who had mental health issues
 - Symbols and design process originated by Garry Paxton who then assigned copyright over to Steve Lee in 2018

+## The Open AAC ecosystem

+Mulberry is proud to be part of the growing number of tools and services providing fee open access to symbols and AAC.
+Steve Lee wrote a [blog post summarising](https://opendirective.net/2020/04/17/the-open-communication-symbols-ecosystem/) the state of play in April 2020.

 ## Downloads

 - A [zip of all the symbols](https://github.com/mulberrysymbols/mulberry-symbols/releases/latest) in SVG format, including a spreadsheet with categories, tags and rating (large file)